transformerlab/transformerlab-docs/docs/install/advanced-install.md

 ### install.sh Remote Script

-The recommended way to install the app on a server is to follow the instructions for [Installing on Cloud](./install-on-cloud.md).
+The recommended way to install the app on a server is to follow the instructions for [Installing](./install.md).
 If you want to do all the steps manually, then the instructions below describe what `install.sh` does behind the scenes.

 ### Manual step-by-step Install